sdg002/MyReactTutorial/README.md

 # Next steps
 Write a BAT file which will copy over contents from the individual build folders to the named subfolders under `static`

+# Where should the CopyOver BAT file be located?
+Could be in `\static\` folder.
+We are pulling over each of the sub-folders into the `\static\` folder

+# Should it be a BAT or PowerShell script?
+Could be BAT to start with.
+When we have established the pattern, we could turn into a PowerShell script which reads from a CSV/JSON file

 # Next steps
 Modify the index.html under `\static\` so that it has some narration and links to each of the subfolders

+# What about picturesin index.html?
+Have a pics folder for now.

 # Next steps
 Explore if wild card can be used to avoid the hard coding below